 What happens if a mole is shown to be abnormal?

-If necessary, we can remove any abnormal moles on the same day as the scan.
-Excision of any abnormal moles will normally cost approximately £300-£600 (this covers benign lesion removal right to the higher end of a skin cancer excision) and then an additional £80-£110 histology fee.
+If necessary, we may be able to remove any abnormal moles on the same day as the scan, alternatively a subsequent appointment will be scheduled.
+Excision of any abnormal moles will normally cost approximately £300-£600 (this covers benign lesion removal right to the higher end of a skin cancer excision) and then an additional £90-£110 histology fee.
 If the mole is shown to be cancerous then additional surgery may be required.

 What is the cost of mole scanning?